jimpil/annotator-clj/README.md

 >for TOKEN in `cat some-file.txt`; do echo -e $TOKEN '\tO' >> some-file.txt.tok; done

 Now make up your data-file.txt using the paths of the files just created and feed those into my annotator.
+Finally, use 'map = word=0,answer=1' in your properties file (as suggested here http://nlp.stanford.edu/software/crf-faq.shtml#a).
+This is important as the procedure I'm describing will leave orphan 'O's in the third column of your training data.
+It is imperative that the stanford-CRF trainer looks for the correct answer in the second column.

+You're done!
 It should work fine now...

 ## Customising the tagging scheme